-Taking full advantage of the peerless live sport coverage from the Fox Sports network, ESPN and beIN, Kayo offers over 50 sports of all kinds – from rugby to darts and everything in between.
+Taking full advantage of the peerless live sport coverage from the Fox Sports network, ESPN and beIN, the Kayo TV line-up offers over 50 sports of all kinds – from rugby to darts and everything in between.
 With the monthly subscription you can stream live action as well as on-demand replays and highlights from sports including:

 - Formula One Championship

 - Virgin Supercars Championship

 - Rugby Union and the Wallabies

 - World Rugby Sevens

 - Tennis and PGA Golf

 - AFL, NRL plus much more

 How Much Data Does Kayo Use?

 While it uses the very latest in streaming technology to deliver crisp high definition video on as many broadband connections as possible, Kayo does use around 3.5GB of data per hour when streaming in high definition.
 You can control the quality of the stream from both the web player and the upcoming apps, but if you’re on a home broadband plan with a monthly data limit – or on just about any mobile phone plan – you’ll want to be aware of how much data Kayo might use.